Agricultural waste

 - be a registered carrier of controlled waste, or

-- be exempt from registration as a carrier - this includes your local council's waste collection services.
+- be exempt from registration as a carrier - this includes your local council's waste collection services

 You must check and keep proof that anyone that you pass your waste to is authorised to take it.
 If you do not check and keep proof of this you could be held responsible if your waste is disposed of illegally, for example by fly-tipping.

-If you are in any doubt about someone's authority to carry your waste you must contact your environmental regulator.
+If you are in any doubt about someone's authority to carry your waste, you must contact your environmental regulator.

-Contact your environmental Contact us
+Contact your environmental regulator

 For more information see our guidance Duty of Care – Who can deal with your waste?

-Carrying your own agricultural waste
+Transporting your own agricultural waste

 Use our Waste site directories to find licensed recycling and waste disposal sites in your area.

-For more information see our guidance Who can deal with your waste
+For more information see our guidance: Who can deal with your waste

 Use waste transfer notes